PeterDomC/Lifa/README.md

 State p3 = new State("p3");
 ```

-Now we construct the transitions.
+An NFA consists of transitions.
 A transition requires a source state, a target state, and a label.
 The construction is simple:
 ```